 Potential future treatments

-Several imaging technology areas hold promise for both improving predictions of the course of disease in some specific contexts and for enhancing the level of information available about a particular individual's disease state, including potential advances in imaging through quantitative susceptibility mapping (QSM), permeability imaging using dynamic contrast-enhanced MRI, and the use of alternative MRI contrast agents such as ferumoxytol.
-While still under investigation, such developments hold promise for enhanced imaging that may lead to more precise and effective clinical care in the future.
+Several imaging technology areas hold promise for improving predictions of the course of disease in some cases and for enhancing the level of information available about a particular individual's disease state.
+They include imaging through quantitative susceptibility mapping (QSM) and permeability imaging using dynamic contrast-enhanced MRI.

 Preparing for an appointment